Whiteknight/ParserObjects/docs/v6/earleyexpr_example.md

 });
 ```

 The `return expr;` line tells the Earley parser which symbol is considered the "Start Symbol", or the top-level symbol for the grammar.
 The parser returns a successful result any time the Start Symbol is matched.
 Now we create a Calculator harness to hold this.
-The calculator will return a list of results since Earley is a multi parser:
+The calculator is modified to return a list of results since Earley is a multi parser:

 ```csharp
 public class Calculator